varepsilon123/IBKR-Dashboard/README.md

 These resources will help you ensure that your IBeam setup is secure and properly configured.

 ## To-do

+### Styling
 1. Font styles: IBM Plex Mono for data tables.
 Noto Sans JP by default.

+### Features
 2. More API integrations and a dedicated page for each
 3. Start putting analysis into the application

+### Analysis
+#### Trend Identification
+- Focus on stocks in Stage 2 of the market cycle (advancing phase).
+- Confirm an uptrend by analyzing moving averages.
+  - A stock is in an uptrend if it is trading above its 200-day moving average.
+  - The 50-day moving average should also be above the 200-day moving average, indicating strength.

+#### Fundamental Growth
+- Look for stocks with consistent growth in earnings per share (EPS) and sales (20–50% growth).
+- Identify improving profit margins, a sign of operational efficiency.
+- Avoid companies with erratic earnings or negative trends.

+#### Catalysts
+- Look for external factors such as:
+  - New products or innovations.
+  - Major contracts or acquisitions.
+  - Regulatory approvals (e.g., FDA approvals in pharmaceuticals).
+- Monitor industry trends and companies likely to lead them.

+#### Entry Points
+- Enter after tight consolidations or base formations (e.g., cup-and-handle pattern).
+- Volume should decrease during consolidation and increase significantly during a breakout.
+- Buy as close as possible to the pivot point (breakout level).

+#### Exit Points
+- Stop-loss: Exit if the stock drops 7–8% below the purchase price.
+- Profit-taking: Exit when the stock shows signs of exhaustion, e.g., parabolic price rises or declines in volume during advances.
+- Use a trailing stop to lock in profits while staying in the trend.